yonaskolb/XcodeGen/Docs/ProjectSpec.md

 **Implicit Framework options**:

 This only applies to `framework` dependencies.
+Implicit framework dependencies are useful in Xcode Workspaces which have multiple `.xcodeproj` that are not embedded within each other yet have a dependency on a framework built in an adjacent `.xcodeproj`.

 - ⚪️ **implicit**: `Bool` - Whether the framework is an implicit dependency.
-This can be useful in a Workspace where projects are not nested within each other.
+Defaults to `false` .

 **Carthage Dependency**